Tuscany

 Carrara (MS)

 The northern border of Tuscany is formed by the Apennines.
 In the area beneath the mountains you will find Lunigiana, Garfagnana, Mugello and Casentino.
 These areas have a temperate climate and are sparsely populated.
 Rolling hills make up the inland area in the South-East of the region, with areas such as Chianti, Val di Chiana and Val d’Orcia.
 You will find lots of olive groves and vineyards in this area.
-The climate is relatively harsh and rainy in the winter, but summers are warm and relaxing.

 Tuscany seaside